 If you see something that looks to be from a trustworthy source, double check directly by searching that source's webpage.
 (For example, this advice did not come from someone at Stanford Hospital, as it claims.)

-Unfortunately, frauds spread almost as fast as the novel coronavirus, in these scary times.
-Here's how to protect yourselves from scammers:
+Unfortunately, frauds spread almost as fast as a virus, in these scary times.
+Watch out for the scams described in these alerts:

 This disease spreads exponentially -- but what does that mean, actually?
 The Washington Post has a good animated article explaining why so many sources talks urge us to "flatten the curve", available in several other languages besides the English and Spanish versions linked here (click on the first link to find all versions).

 - The numbers of medical research reports and clinical medical articles on this disease are exploding exponentially, too.
 These sites helpfully collect and organize the latest biomedical research information: